 To find out more about the course click the image to the right or follow this link https://www.zsl.org/science/postgraduate-study/msc-in-wild-animal-biology

-The Zoological Society of London (ZSL), The Wildlife Institute of India (WII), The Royal Veterinary College, The University of Edinburgh (UoE) and The University of Melbourne (UoM), have been motivated to run this field course in recognition of the need to conserve globally important biodiversity in South Asia and other biodiverse areas, which can also be hotspots for wildlife diseases and conflict.
+The Zoological Society of London (ZSL), The Wildlife Institute of India (WII), The Royal Veterinary College, The University of Edinburgh (UoE), The University of Melbourne (UoM), Toronto Zoo, Kenya Wildlife Service and Wildlife Research Training Institute, have been motivated to run this field course in recognition of the need to conserve globally important biodiversity in South Asia and other biodiverse areas, which can also be hotspots for wildlife diseases and conflict.
 There is an important need for a greater number of wildlife health professionals with expertise in tackling these relatively unstudied and unchecked wildlife diseases, undertaking interventions in the health, welfare and conservation of wild animals, to investigate emerging infectious diseases and to ensure human well-being.

-During this 2.5-week long field course, hosted in Rajasthan, India, participants will carry out a variety of practical and theoretical work, where they are given as many chances as possible to have a hands-on learning experience.
+During this 2.5-week long field course, hosted in highly biodiverse nations including Rajasthan, India and Naivasha, Kenya, participants will carry out a variety of practical and theoretical work, where they are given as many chances as possible to have a hands-on learning experience.

 To find out more about this course click on the image on the left or follow this link https://iwah.org/